 While it’s not necessary for a broker to have sold a business just like yours, you want to know that he or she has experience selling businesses of varying sizes and industries.
 Look for a wide range of expertise, not repeated sales of the same type.
-You should also find out whether they have experience negotiating deals of the level of complexity you anticipate.
+Also, find out whether they have experience negotiating deals of the level of complexity you anticipate.

 Ask about the process.
 For example: How does the broker target potential buyers?
 The best business brokers know the right channels to use to reach different prospective buyers.
 They will have been in the business long enough to have a wide base of qualified buyers.

-Listen for the broker’s ability to explain details and willingness to answer your questions.
+Listen for the broker’s ability to explain details.
+Also for their willingness to answer your questions.
 If they’re impatient or tell you “don’t worry about that,” you probably should worry.
-You also want to know how often your business broker will communicate with you, so that you will know what to expect.
+You also want to know how often your business broker will communicate with you so that you will know what to expect.

-Then you should ask yourself a couple of questions about personality fit and trust, because when you’re going through the process of selling your business you will be spending a lot of time with your business broker.
+Then you should ask yourself a couple of questions about personality fit and trust.
+When you’re going through the process of selling your business you will be spending a lot of time with your business broker.

 Another indicator of a business broker’s experience is the CBI (Certified Business Intermediary) credential.
-The CBI designation shows that a business broker has committed to the industry’s highest level of professional development and upholds the ethical and confidentiality standards of the International Business Brokers Association.
-A CBI must have successfully completed rigorous training and an exam to demonstrate their ability to guide clients through the process of successfully marketing and negotiating a business sale.
+The CBI designation shows that a business broker has committed to the industry’s highest level of professional development.
+And they uphold the ethical and confidentiality standards of the International Business Brokers Association.
+A CBI must have successfully completed rigorous training.
+This includes an exam.
+The exam demonstrates their ability to guide clients through the process of successfully marketing and negotiating a business sale.
 A CBI must then continue to earn education credits to maintain the credential.

-In addition to my 11 years of experience as a business broker, I have been both a seller and a buyer of businesses.
-That gives me a unique perspective.
-I know the roadblocks and potholes that can stall a business deal from either side, and I know how to navigate complex selling and buying situations.
-My association with TransWorld Business Advisors, the world leader in the marketing and sale of businesses, provides access to a wealth of resources.
+I have 11 years of experience as a business broker.
+Also, I have been both a seller and a buyer of businesses.
+As a result, I have a unique perspective.
+I know the roadblocks and potholes that can stall a business deal from either side.
+And I know how to navigate complex selling and buying situations.
+My association with Transworld Business Advisors, the world leader in the marketing and sale of businesses, provides access to a wealth of resources.